Learning Linear Polytree Structural Equation Models: Linear Polytree Models and Learning

 \subsubsection{CPDAG Recovery}

-In the second part of the procedure of polytree learning, we aim to extend the estimated skeleton $\widehat{\mathcal{T}} = \mathcal{T}^{CL}$ to an estimated CPDAG of the underlying polytree $T$.
+In the second part of the procedure of polytree learning, we aim to estimate the CPDAG of the polytree model.
 Intuitively speaking, this amounts to figuring out all the edges whose orientations can be determined.
 The first step of this part is to identify all the v-structures.
-Recall that in the linear polytree model \eqref{eq:sem}, we assume that $\beta_{ij} \neq 0$ if and only if $i\rightarrow j \in E$, which implies the non-degeneracy of the polytree.
-In this case, it has also been observed in \cite{rebane1987recovery} that, for any pair of non-adjacent nodes $i$ and $j$ with common neighbor $k$, they form a v-structure $i\rightarrow k \leftarrow j$ if and only $X_i$ and $X_j$ are mutually independent.
-Interestingly, the criterion of mutual independence can be replaced with zero correlation under the linear polytree model, even under non-Gaussian models.
-Then, we can determine the existence of a v-structure $i\rightarrow k \leftarrow j$ when the sample correlation $|\hat{\rho}_{ij}|< \rho_{cirt}$.
-The discussion on the practical choice of $\rho_{cirt}$ is deferred to Section \ref{sec:experiment}.
-Theoretical discussions on the threshold will be elaborated in Sections \ref{sec:theory_gaussian} and \ref{sec:theory_nongaussian}.
+Under the polytree model, any pair of non-adjacent nodes $i$ and $j$ with common neighbor $k$ form a v-structure $i\rightarrow k \leftarrow j$ if and only if $X_i$ and $X_j$ are mutually independent.
+We thus determine the existence of a v-structure $i\rightarrow k \leftarrow j$ when the sample correlation $|\hat{\rho}_{ij}|< \rho_{cirt}$, where the choice of threshold is discussed in subsequent sections.
 After recovering all the v-structures, as aforementioned, it is guaranteed in \cite{meek1995causal} that the CPDAG of the polytree can be recovered by iteratively applying the four rules originally introduced in \cite{verma1992algorithm}.
 However, given our discussion is restricted to the polytree models, Rules 2, 3, and 4 in \cite{verma1992algorithm} and \cite{meek1995causal} do not apply.
 We only need to apply Rule 1 repeatedly.
 This rule can be stated as follows: Orient any undirected edge $j - k$ into $j \rightarrow k$ whenever there is a directed edge $i\rightarrow j$ coming from a third node $i$.

 These two steps in the second part of polytree structure learning are summarized as Algorithm \ref{alg:cpdag}.